emotion-js/emotion/docs/introduction.md

 title: 'Introduction'
 ---

-Emotion is a lightweight library designed for writing styles in JavaScript, enabling powerful and predictable style composition using both string and object styles.
-It also provides a great developer experience with features such as source maps, labels, and testing utilities.
+Emotion is a library designed for writing css styles with JavaScript.
+It provides powerful and predictable style composition in addition to a great developer experience with features such as source maps, labels, and testing utilities.
+Both string and object styles are supported.

 ---